williamtroup/Calendar.js/docs/CUSTOM_TRIGGERS.md

 ***Parameter: id***: '*string*' - The Id of the Calendar.

 ### **options.onBusyStateChange( *flag* )**:
-Fires when the Calendars busy state changes.
+Fires when the busy state changes.
 <br>
 ***Parameter: flag***: '*boolean*' - The flag that states if the calendar is busy.